 With all that has been going on, I haven’t had time to create anything that takes a lot of time, energy or money.
 So, I started searching through my craft library and cookbooks to see if anything shook loose.
 I found a note I had written several years ago, that had a few items on it that I have wanted to try.
 So, I did.
 Now I want to share those ideas with you.
 There may be someone on your list that would love it.

 I love to give gift baskets.
 There is so much you can put in one that the options are endless.
 This year, some lucky person will be the recipient of a Cookie Basket.
-In it, I plan on putting in a bottle of Homemade Vanilla Extract and some flavored sugar.
-To accompany those items, I will add some cookie recipes, cookie cutters and a few other cookie related items.
+I will put in a bottle of Homemade Vanilla Extract and some flavored sugar.
+To accompany those items, I will add some cookie recipes, cookie cutters and a few other related items.
 What I love about this is that the vanilla and sugar took all of fifteen minutes or less to put together, and has been sitting on my counter aging.
 All it will take now is to pour it into some fun jars, cap them off and put them in the basket.

-You do want fun jars, too.
-The whimsical nature of them just adds a bit of pizzazz to the basket.
+The whimsical nature of some jars just adds a bit of pizzazz to the basket.
 Take a Saturday and head off to a flea market or junk shop.
 You can find anything from old medicine bottles to creamers and quite a bit in between.
 One thing I highly recommend – make absolutely sure they are true glass.
 Some bottles of yesteryear were made with Mercury glass, or contain lead.
 It wouldn’t do to give someone a gift that could make them seriously ill…or worse.
 If you aren’t comfortable with vintage bottles and jars, visit your local craft store.
 They have shelves of every size, shape and description, and most of them already have the cork or flip top you will need to seal them off.
-Another thought are the new ‘vintage’ look half-pint canning jars.
 Rose found some that have a dotted Swiss design on them.
+Another thought are the new ‘vintage’ half-pint canning jars.
 For the sugar, you can also purchase some of the new Ball shaker tops.
 Add a bit of raffia or ribbon, and you have a great gift!

 Digging through Aunt Emily’s stuff, I came up with another idea that can be used for a male or female, young or old.
 She had templates for plain old quilt squares.
 You can use any size you want – from around 6” to 12” square.
 Sew them together in rows (mine were 10” squares, with six rows of five squares), then sew the rows together.
-Back them with a piece of flannel, plush terry or use a piece of the fabric you used for one of the squares.
+Back them with a piece of flannel, fleece or a blanket.
 Instant throw!
-The best part for me was that so far, the one I have completed and the one I am working on has cost me zero.
+The best part for me was that it has cost me zero.
 Zilch.
-I managed to find enough coordinating fabric to make them in my stash.
-They turn out really cute, and are nice and cuddly.
+I managed to find enough coordinating fabric in my stash.
+They are cute, and are nice and cuddly.
 Want to do a basket?
 Roll one up and tie it with a ribbon.
-In it, put a jar of homemade hot chocolate or a box or two of flavored tea, a mug and a book you know they will enjoy, or a movie.
+In it, put a jar of homemade hot chocolate or a box or two of flavored tea, a mug and a book you know they will enjoy.
 Everyone needs a little down time, and that would be just a bit of lagniappe to go with the gift.